surifirstpin/biplus_documentation/docs/DataRun.md

 ## Multi-Level grouping

 Using AcuBi you can view the Multi-leveled grouped values.
-For Instance in below example we have selected Country Name and  State Name and City Name,Total_Employees Sum and Average and apply grouping on Country Name and
+For Instance in below example we have selected Country Name and  State Name and City Name,Total_Employees Sum and Average and apply grouping on Country Name and Stae